remove_action( 'wp_head', 'adjacent_posts_rel_link_wp_head', 10, 0 );

 In any industrial pneumatic system, the pressure and temperature of the compressed air or gas can vary greatly depending on the application.
 This makes it essential to select fittings that can handle these variations without compromising system performance or safety.

 Pressure is one of the most critical factors to consider when choosing pneumatic fittings.
-Systems that operate under high pressure need fittings that are rated for such conditions.
+Systems that operate under high pressure require fittings rated for those conditions.
 The wrong fitting can burst or fail under high-pressure circumstances, leading to costly repairs, downtime, or even safety hazards.
-Always check the pressure rating of the fitting to ensure it matches or exceeds the system’s operating pressure.
+Always check the fitting’s pressure rating to ensure it matches or exceeds the system’s operating pressure.

 Temperature is another consideration.
 Pneumatic systems in environments with extreme temperatures, either hot or cold, require fittings that can withstand these conditions.
 For example, rubber and plastic fittings may not perform well at high temperatures, while metals like stainless steel offer better durability in such environments.
 High-temperature systems in industries such as aerospace or automotive manufacturing demand precision-engineered fittings that maintain their integrity and function under extreme conditions.